zero2hero2018/100-days-of-code/README.md

  <p>Long story short,  here i am once again back to the wonderful world of website development and programming.
 This time will be different.
 I know that this is what i want to do and this is what im going to do.
 I have my mind made up.
 No more procrastinating, no more excuses!</p>
 <br>
 <br>
-# Goals
+#Goals
 *Become a Full Stack Web Developer
- Beat that imposter syndrome
+ *Beat that imposter syndrome
- Become more comfortable with my skills in web development Complete the entire course of Complete WebDevelopment 2018 Ultimately be able to support myself on a web developer salary
+ *ecome more comfortable with my skills in web development *Complete the entire course of Complete WebDevelopment 2018 *Ultimately be able to support myself on a web developer salary
 <br>
 <br>
 #My Plan